vedicastrology123/vash/content/articles/refunds.md

 Our Policy for the cancellation and refund is as follows

-There is NO REFUND for Astrological Horoscope Predictions service.
+There is No Refund for Astrological Horoscope Predictions service.

 ### Cancellation Policy